abhijit-choudhury/eks-fargate-solr/README.md

 ## Miscellaneous

-If you want to curl K8s services from within the cluster e.g curl to individual Solr nodes, you can install radial busybox
+If you want to curl K8s services from within the cluster e.g curl to individual Solr nodes, you can install a centos pod

+    kubectl apply brand/curl.yml

-    kubectl run curl --image=radial/busyboxplus:curl -i --tty
+    kubectl exec -it curl -- bash

     curl --location --request GET 'http://solr-2.solr-headless.default.svc.cluster.local:8983/solr/my-collection/select?q=*:*&wt=json' --header 'Content-Type: application/json'

-After exit if you want to get back in run below

-    kubectl attach curl -c curl -i -t
+## Resync Follower Replicas (which are out of sync or having sync issues)

+    1. Delete the corrupt replica

+        replica is not cunard_de_DE_shard1_replica_t5 rather hover over the replica in graph view and we would find something like core_node5

+        e.g.
+        curl -u admin:$PASSWORD "https://$HOSTNAME/solr/admin/collections?action=DELETEREPLICA&collection=cunard_de_DE&shard=shard1&replica=core_node6" --insecure

+    2. Delete the corrupt replica folder under the pod, assuming its on solr-0 (This is optional step running above command should delete the folder automatically but check if its deleted properly and if not delete it)

+        kubectl exec -it solr-0 -- bash

+        cd /bitnami/solr/server/solr

+        delete the respective replica folder cunard_de_DE_shard1_replica_t5

+    3. Make sure the replica autoscaling rule is in place i.e.

+        curl -u admin:$PASSWORD --location --request POST https://$HOSTNAME/api/cluster/autoscaling \
+        --insecure \
+        --header 'Content-Type: text/plain' \
+        --data-raw '{
+            "set-trigger": {
+                "name": "node_added_trigger",
+                "event": "nodeAdded",
+                "waitFor": "120s",
+                "preferredOperation": "ADDREPLICA",
+                "enabled": true,
+                "replicaType": "TLOG"
+            },
+            "set-trigger": {
+                "name": "node_lost_trigger",
+                "event": "nodeLost",
+                "waitFor": "120s",
+                "preferredOperation": "DELETENODE"
+            },
+            "set-cluster-policy": [
+                    {"replica": "1", "shard": "#EACH", "node": "#ANY"}
+            ]
+        }'

+    4. Finally delete the solr pod, a new pod gets spawned (STS replica count = 2), after the node is up and ready after 120 secs a new replica should be created automatically for the above deleted one, and is completely in sync with leader replica

+        kubectl delete po solr-0
+        kubectl get po --watch